-- We teach the Christian Values through Collective Worship themes and across our school curriculum, particularly in RE and PSHE lessons.
+- ❖ We teach the Christian Values through Collective Worship themes and across our school curriculum, particularly in RE and PSHE lessons.
 This includes teaching about the value of prayer for different situations. - We have developed a range of displays, prayer corners and reflection areas around the school.
 These areas are all developed each term to link to the termly theme and church celebrations.
-Children are asked to help develop these boards and are encouraged to add their own prayers or leave their own comments.
-All display boards, regardless of subject, have a Bible reference linked to the unit of work for that board e.g. a reference for habitats in science. - Reflection time allows individuals to reflect on their behaviour throughout the school day, supported by a member of staff.
-During this session, our Christian values are discussed and used to support the child to make the right choices in the future. - We have introduced Worship Warriors.
-These are a group of children across the school who have a number of responsibilities throughout the school involving both Collective Worship and supporting other children in their understanding of the Christian values and how to action them.
-They support Collective Worship every day, either by supporting the lead through saying the gathering/ sending as well as the prayer or by planning and leading their own Collective Worship around the termly theme.
-They are responsible for checking that displays are maintained and developing the Reflective Garden space.
-They will collect and maintain pupil voice following on from worship, analysing their findings and sharing next steps with the CDL.
-Each Worship Warrior will be responsible for a class within the school and will accompany them to Collective Worship, discuss themes, support them in picking hymns and writing weekly prayers.
-We believe in doing this, we give the children a greater responsibility over developing their own faith and the chance to become young church leaders within the school and their community. - We encourage the children to support others in a number of ways across the school year.
+Children are asked to help develop these boards and are encouraged to add their own prayers or leave their own comments. - ❖ Reflection time allows individuals to reflect on their behaviour throughout the school day, supported by a member of staff.
+During this session, our Christian values are discussed and used to support the child to make the right choices in the future. - ❖ Children are encouraged to take an active role in worship sessions and we are developing a team of children to lead worship in their classes.
+We believe in doing this, we give the children a greater responsibility over developing their own faith and the chance to become young church leaders within the school and their community. - ❖ We encourage the children to support others in a number of ways across the school year.
 Our children are keen to be part of events that work together as a community or support those in need such as the MacMillan's and Red Nose Day.